lunamgulec/DSCI320_Global-Earthquakes_project-teama/README.md

-# GroupA - Global Earthquakes
+# TeamA - Global Earthquakes

 ## Describe your dataset in about 150-200 words